 The XR Association is closely and actively engaging with leaders in civil society, academia, government, policy institutes, and corporations to address the unique privacy challenges XR technology presents.
-Early in 2022, XRA launched the Future of XR Advisory Council (XRAC) – an interdisciplinary group outside advisors – to consider some of the toughest issues.
-Not every question has a simple answer, and the Council’s rigorous work is ongoing.
+Earlier in 2022, XRA launched the Future of XR Advisory Council (XRAC) – an interdisciplinary group of outside advisors – to consider some of the toughest issues facing XR including Privacy.
+Of course, not every question has a simple answer, and the Council’s rigorous work is ongoing.
 But one thing is certain: user privacy is paramount to the XR industry.

 These are XRA’s basic beliefs: